microlinkhq/browserless/README.md

 await browser.close()
 ```

-As you can see, **browserless** is implemented using a single browser process and creating/destroying specific browser contexts.
+As you can see, **Browserless** is implemented using a single browser process and creating/destroying specific browser contexts.

-If you're already using puppeteer, you can upgrade to use **browserless** instead almost with no effort.
+If you're already using Puppeteer in your project, you can layer **Browserless** on top of that by simply installing it.

-Additionally, you can use some specific [packages](#packages) in your codebase, interacting with them from puppeteer.
+You can also pull in additional **Browserless** [packages](#packages) for your specific needs, all of which work well with Puppeteer.

 ## CLI

-With the command-line interface (CLI) you can interact with browserless methods using a terminal, or through an automated system:
+Using the **Browserless** command-line tool, you can interact with Browserless through a terminal window, or use it as part of an automated process:

 <div style="margin: auto;">
   <video poster="/static/cli.png" loop="" controls="" src="https://github.com/microlinkhq/browserless/assets/2096101/5200b2c5-d930-40e7-b128-6d23a6974c28" style="width: 100%;border-radius: 4px;" autoplay=""></video>
 </div>

-Just install [`@browserless/cli`](https://npm.im/@browserless/cli) globally in your system using your favorite package manager:
+Start by installing [`@browserless/cli`](https://npm.im/@browserless/cli) globally on your system using your favorite package manager:

 ```
 npm install -g @browserless/cli
 ```

+Then run `browserless` in your terminal to see the list of available commands.

 ## Initializing a browser

-The **browserless** main method is for creating a headless browser.
+Initializing **Browserless** creates a headless browser instance.

 ```js
 const createBrowser = require('browserless')